Person undertaking online training Person undertaking online training

 Required for:

-• Anyone in a role which involves working/volunteering with children (under 18 year olds) and/or adults at risk (vulnerable adults)
+• All those in a role which involves working/volunteering with children (under 18-year-olds) and/or adults at risk (vulnerable adults), including Tower Captains and Ringing Teachers

-• Line managers and/or anyone involved in the recruitment, selection, appointment, management of Church Officers (employees, elected members, and volunteers)
+• All those involved in the recruitment, selection, appointment of Church Officers (employees, elected members, and volunteers).

-• Those with responsibility for administering DBS (Lead and Additional Recruiters)
+• All those with responsibility for administering DBS checks/Status Checks/Overseas criminal record checks (e.g. Lead/Additional Recruiters)

 • Churchwardens